-Food systems provide crucial entry points for HGSF, as illustrated below.
-At the same time, HGSF can contribute to sustainably strengthen food systems by the stable demand it creates, and the support to smallholder farmers and organisations to produce more, better food that corresponds to safety and quality standards also for larger markets.
+Food systems provide crucial entry points for HGSF, as illustrated in Figure 3.
+At the same time, HGSF can contribute to sustainably strengthen food systems by the stable demand it creates, and the support to smallholder farmers and organizations to produce more, better food that corresponds to safety and quality standards also for larger markets.
 For HGSF, the most important aspect is the present and potential local food production of smallholder farmers, since the design of menus (composition and quantities) should be oriented towards the kind of food and the quantities local farmers can actually supply now and in the medium term.
 Also other aspects such as markets and aggregation systems are important to understand for the selection of the most conducive operating model for an HGSF programme.
+Aspects to be considered in this assessment are included in Table 1.2